Hesperian Health Guides

 She also continues with her daily exercises to straighten and strengthen her arms and legs.
 Sewing together with her friends helps Teresa improve the use of her hands.
 She is also gaining skills with her therapy.
 (5 photos by Richard Parker)

-DVC Ch16 Page 152-6.jpg At home, Teresa now helps care for her younger brothers and sisters.
+DVC Ch16 Page 152-6.jpg Teresa now helps care for the younger children at home.
 She and her family share the household tasks.
 Before, others had to take care of her.

 (photo by Andy Brown)